rlouf/mcx/design_notes/mcx_design.md

 **This idea is not new.** It is at the hear of languages such as Stan, Bugs, JAGS, Anglican, HackPPL, Joss.jl and many that I am unfortunately not aware of.
-The only innovation of `mcmx` is to apply this idea to a python library.
+The only innovation of `mcx` is to apply this idea to a python library.

 **There is a huge caveat.** Source code transformation/generation implies **a lot of black magic** under the hood.
 If this is not done carefully, at best the